Avian Biodiversity and Human–Wildlife Interactions

 Environmental Research Philosophy or Environmental Ethos?

-I am interested in the consequences of modern land use on biodiversity and human well-being.
-Most of my research relates to the ecology and behaviour of wildlife, especially birds.
-Partnering with communities and sharing ideas with the public are ways that I aim to support collective conservation efforts for a better world.
+The biophysical systems we live in are changing at a rapid pace.
+I am a conservation biologist who is concerned about the consequences of modern land use for biodiversity and human well-being.
+Within my research, partnering with communities and sharing ideas with the public are ways that I aim to support collective conservation efforts for a better world.

 Dr. Kara Lefevre